Roofing Intelligence: The Advantage Most Roofing Contractors Don't Have

 Compare that to shared lead platforms where you get the lead at the same time as 3–4 other contractors.
 Or Google Ads, where you're paying for clicks from people who may not even need a roof.

-DFW Permit Market: The Numbers
+DFW Roofing Activity Market: The Numbers

 The Dallas–Fort Worth metro is one of the most active roofing markets in the country.
 Here's why: